michael-simons/garmin-babel/README.md

 duckdb -s "INSTALL spatial; LOAD spatial;" -s ".read target/load_tracks.sql" target/activities.db
 ```

+> [!WARNING]
-*NOTE* For whatever reason the coordinates will be in long/lat when I read from the GPX file without applying `ST_FlipCoordinates`.
+> For whatever reason the coordinates had been in the wrong order when I read from the GPX file without applying `ST_FlipCoordinates` with DuckDB 0.8.
+This might maybe no longer necessary in 1.0.

 Now let's answer the question, through which German communities did I ran and ride the most?
 Germany offers a lot of spatial data for free, for example the [Verwaltungsgebiete](https://gdz.bkg.bund.de/index.php/default/digitale-geodaten/verwaltungsgebiete.html).